 In the present paper, we focus on gross activities such as feeding behaviour (including eating and drinking), active behaviour (apart from eating or drinking) including walking, running or other movements, or inactive behaviour including standing still and lying.
 More specific activities include grazing and ruminating in ruminants (e.g., cattle, sheep, goats), rooting in pigs, and foraging behaviour in poultry.
 All these activities are characterised by lasting for some time.
 They are sometimes referred to as ‘states’, as opposed to brief behaviours (e.g., interactions between animals) that are referred to as ‘events’.

 Observers can perform focal (and continuous) sampling i.e., they note changes in activity with reference to the time of the change occurrence.
 Alternatively, observers can perform scan sampling i.e. they note the animal’s activity as detected at first glance at regular intervals (Bateson, 2021).
-Examples of the continuous and scan sampling data are shown in the supplementary materials.
+Examples of the calculations with continuous and scan sampling data are shown in the supplementary materials.
 A mix of the two is also possible: the activity is recorded continuously and at the end of each interval (e.g. 5 min) the observer notes the predominant activity; the format of data will then be similar to that of scan sampling.
 Sensors generally produce a signal that is nearly continuous; the data on gross activity are usually delivered as time spent in each activity per time intervals (e.g. minutes per hour or per 15 min) or as predominant behaviour per time interval.
 The metrics that can be calculated, depend on the formats of data (see next sections).

 Metrics to address overall activity